Bureau of Corrections (Philippines): American colonial era

 The Iuhit penal Settlement now known as Iwahig Prison and Penal Farm was established in 1904 by the Americans in 28,072 hectares of land.
 The land areas expanded to 40,000 hectares in the late 1950s. and expanded again to 41,007 hectares by virtue of Executive Order No. 67 issued by Governor Newton Gilbert on October 15, 1912.

-The Bureau of Prisons was created under the Reorganization Act of 1905 as an agency under the Department of Commerce and Police.
+The Bureau of Prisons was established on November 1, 1905 under the Reorganization Act of the Philippine Commission as an agency under the Department of Commerce and Police.
 The Reorganization Act also re-established the San Ramon Prison in 1907 which was destroyed during the Spanish–American War in 1898.
 The prison was placed under the Bureau of Prisons and receive prisoners in Mindanao.

 The Correctional Institution for Women was founded on November 27, 1929, by virtue of Act No. 3579 as the first and only prison for women in the Philippines.
 Later, on January 21, 1932, the bureau opened the Davao Penal Colony in Southern Mindanao.

 The New Bilibid Prison was established in 1935 in Muntinlupa due to the increased rate of prisoners.

 Contemporary era

 Proclamation No. 72 issued on September 26, 1954, established the Sablayan Prison and Penal Farm in Occidental Mindoro, and the Leyte Regional Prison was established on January 16, 1973, under Proclamation No. 1101.

-The Administrative Code of 1987 and Proclamation No. 495, issued on November 22, 1989, changed the agency's name to the current Bureau of Corrections from Bureau of Prisons.
+The Administrative Code of 1987 and Proclamation No. 495, issued on November 22, 1989, changed the agency's name from Bureau of Prisons to "Bureau of Corrections".

+President Benigno Aquino III signed into law on May 24, 2013, Republic Act no. 10575 or the Bureau of Corrections Act which enables the government to upgrade and professionalize the country's penal system.

+During the administration of President Bongbong Marcos in the 2020s, a proposal has been made to merged the BuCor with the Bureau of Jail Management and Penology to align the Philippines' penal system with its Southeast Asian neighbors.

+Function

+The Bureau of Corrections is an agency under the Department of Justice.
+It manages prisons in the Philippines such as the New Bilibid Prison.
+It shares roles with the Bureau of Jail Management and Penology (BJMP) which is under the Department of the Interior and Local Government although there are proposals to merge the two bodies.

+The BuCor maintains the detention of inmates or what it calls "persons deprived of liberty" (PDLs) serving sentences more than three years of imprisonment.
+While the BJMP deals with convicts serving sentences less than three years or suspects awaiting trial.